eevee/eev.ee/content/2016-04-05-my-first-computer.markdown

 The 486 was the family computer for a while, what with its being our only one, but after a few years my parents bought a better one (a _Pentium!_) and I inherited the 486.
 The glorious beast.
 I must've been 11 or 12.

+Somewhere along the way it also got an upgrade to Windows 95, which I _hated_ initially.
+It was just a blank screen!
+Where was Program Manager?!
+Where was Cardfile?

 This was just before the turn of the millenium, right when digital music was getting popular.
 By "digital music", of course, I mean "Napster", as the music industry was still a few years away from hearing that the Internet exists.
 You could download a massive 4 MB MP3 of your favorite song in only ten minutes!

 _You_ could, anyway.  _I_ could not.
 My 486 couldn't decode MP3s in real time, even with the turbo button.
 In other words, it took more than one second to understand one second of music.
-I think I had a single WAV, but 40MB was a huge chunk of my 851MB hard drive (later improved to 1.2GB thanks to [DoubleSpace](https://en.wikipedia.org/wiki/DriveSpace)), so I mostly listened to MIDIs.
+I think I had a single WAV, but 40MB was a huge chunk of my 851MB hard drive (later improved to 1.2GB thanks to [DoubleSpace](https://en.wikipedia.org/wiki/DriveSpace), and partly mitigated by a 100MB Zip drive), so I mostly listened to MIDIs.

 The timeline is a bit fuzzy, but at some point I graduated from QBasic to a few different things.
 I think the earliest was some proprietary shareware scripting language I'd read about in PC Magazine or whatever; it was clumsy, but it could be triggered by hotkeys and manipulate existing programs, which let me do more interesting tinkering than the confines of a command prompt would allow.
 I want to say it was "Wilson WindowWare" or something similarly alliterative; that finds me a extant company with a product called "[WinBatch](http://www.winbatch.com/winbatch.html)".
 The name doesn't ring a bell, but it fits the description, so maybe that was it.